 Materials are selected to present all points of view concerning the problems and issues of our time.
 Criteria used to evaluate materials include appropriateness of the medium, correlation to the existing collection, literary style and quality, author’s expertise, technical quality, organization, timeliness/permanence, insight into the human condition, scarcity of material available on the subject, demand, cost effectiveness and the availability of funds, appropriateness of material for the clientele, and relevance to instructional needs.

-Cataloging Items in the permanent collection are cataloged by a professional cataloger following standard library conventions (currently the Anglo American Cataloging Rules II , the Dewey Decimal Classification System with Library of Congress subject headings, and the USMARC format).
+Cataloging: Cataloging items in the permanent collection are cataloged by a professional cataloger following standard library conventions (currently the Anglo American Cataloging Rules II , the Dewey Decimal Classification System with Library of Congress subject headings, and the USMARC format).

 Lee Library staff participate in staff development technology training which is offered to campus employees and also participate in other workshops involving various library software.
 Outmoded equipment and older software are replaced as funds are available.

-Lee Library instruction is a component in the college orientation classes.
-Library instruction is provided to any class upon faculty request.
+Lee Library is included on the new student orientation tours.
+Library instruction sessions are provided to all classes upon faculty request.
 One-on-one instruction is provided at point of use within the library.

 A Friends of the Library organization works to increase awareness among the community.
 Activities include programs with guest speakers supported by the Missouri Humanities and the annual spring book sale.